jjvanzon/Circular-Language-Spec-Plans/3. Done/2009-06 01    Planning + Black Box Spec Part A (discontinued)/Notes/2009-06 05 Planning + Black Box Spec Part A, Notes, Wrap Up.md

 Custom Plan
 -----------

-\- Make evaluation document
+- Make evaluation document

-\- Postpone everything left to do.
+- Postpone everything left to do.

-\- Wrap up the plans of this project and call it off / discontinue it.
+- Wrap up the plans of this project and call it off / discontinue it.

-\- Wrap up step-by-step documents
+    - Wrap up step-by-step documents

-\- Change project description documents
+    - Change project description documents

-\- Detail:
+- Detail:

-\- Call the project 'Planning + Black Box A'.
+    - Call the project 'Planning + Black Box A'.

-\- Finish evaluation document
+- Finish evaluation document

-\- Detail:
+- Detail:

-\- Documents seem to contain the term ‘versie’.
+    - Documents seem to contain the term ‘versie’.

-\- Make page headers of project documents bigger
+    - Make page headers of project documents bigger
-`	 `PAGE 2 /  NUMPAGES 2